 In order for you to attain top performance from your transceiver, we feel that you should be briefed on all new information that comes to us from the field regarding the installation and operation of these units.
 Also, especially in the case of new technology such as solid state no-tune rf amplifiers, misconceptions sometimes arise from incomplete knowledge which result in erroneous conclusions being drawn that the equipment is faulty, erratic or not performing to specifications.
-There is a sufficient number now in the field to indicate to us that there are several rather serious information gaps in these areas.
-It is the purpose of this letter to fill in these gaps so that you can knowledgeably approach and correct any apparent improper performance characteristics.
+There is a sufficient number of units now in the field to indicate to us that there are several rather serious information gaps in these areas.
+It is the purpose of this message to fill in these gaps so that you can knowledgeably approach and correct any apparently improper performance characteristics of the transceiver and power supply.